ihhub/fheroes2/docs/INSTALL.md

 ```sh
 apt install fheroes2
 ```
-These distributions may not provide the latest version of the game due to their relese cycle.
+These distributions may not provide the latest version of the game due to their release cycle.

 #### Game resources